maksimKorzh/http-requests-spoofer/README.md

     except: print('Failed')
 ```

+# What is this?
+    It's a library that allows making HTTP GET & POST requests
+    via proxy meanwhile spoofing the user agent header.

 # How it works?
     1. Before making an HTTP request to a desired URL it
        first treis to download a list of free proxies from
        https://free-proxy-list.net/
-       choosing only elite proxies with HTTPS support
+       choosing only elite proxies with HTTPS support.

     2. It tests newly scraped proxies with a 1 sec timeout
-       and if the proxy is alive it gets appended to a list
+       and if the proxy is alive it gets appended to a list.

     3. Finally it randomly picks up a proxy from a list and
        uses it.
 If proxy fails for some reason your original IP